Here you will find the latest advice and news around school arrangements at this time.

 Home testing programme

-After processing over 4000 tests in school, which have helped our students to better understand the process for LFD testing, we are now moving to roll out the home testing programme to students.
+After processing over 4000 tests in school in the first round of on-site testing, which have helped our students to better understand the process for LFD testing, we now encourage students to undertake regular home testing.
 The letter below (Home testing roll out letter) contains lots of information and links to help students and families to carry out LFD Covid tests at home and register the results successfully.

 LFD testing is now available for families of primary and secondary age children - more information is again available in the home testing roll out letter below.